darkforceteam/RaceMe/readme.md

-# WeRun - Connecting Inspire Challenge
+# WeRun - Connect Inspire Challenge

 WeRun is a platform for sharing and exploring sport activities around one location in real time.